DakeQQ/YOLO-Depth-Estimation-for-Android/YOLO_Depth_Qualcomm_NPU/README.md

 ## Step 2: Get Required Libraries from the Official QNN SDK

-You need additional libraries from the official [Qualcomm AI Engine Direct SDK](https://www.qualcomm.com/developer/software/qualcomm-ai-engine-direct-sdk) `(QNN SDK, demo version: 2.31.*)`.
-Download the SDK from the official website, and locate the libraries in the `2.31.*/lib/aarch64-android` directory.
+You need additional libraries from the official [Qualcomm AI Engine Direct SDK](https://www.qualcomm.com/developer/software/qualcomm-ai-engine-direct-sdk) `(QNN SDK, demo version: 2.36.*)`.
+Download the SDK from the official website, and locate the libraries in the `2.36.*/lib/aarch64-android` directory and `2.36.*/lib/hexagon-v*/unsigned`.
 Ensure the SDK version matches the one used for compiling the `libonnxruntime.so` library.

 **Note:** To obtain the target SDK version, you must use the `Qualcomm® Package Manager (QPM3)`; otherwise, you will receive another version via the direct download link.<br>
 **Note:** Find your device from [here](https://docs.qualcomm.com/bundle/publicresource/topics/80-63442-10/QNN_general_overview.html).